Stability-AI/stable-audio-tools/docs/pre_encoding.md

 - `--shuffle`
   - If true, shuffles the dataset
   - Optional

+**Note:** When pre encoding, it's recommended to set `"drop_last": false` in your dataset config to ensure the last batch is processed even if it's not full.

 For example, if you wanted to encode latents with padding up to 30 seconds long in half precision, you could run the following: